-The District of Columbia gasoline tax rate of 28.8 cents per gallon at the end of 2020 is lower than Maryland's rate of 36.49 cents per gallon, and Virginia's rate of 29.40 cents per gallon (combined state + local rate).
+The District of Columbia gasoline tax rate of 28.8 cents per gallon at the end of 2021 is lower than Maryland's rate of 39.69 cents per gallon, and Virginia's rate of 29.40 cents per gallon (combined state + local rate).

-See Map 1 (page 25) for an illustration of the metro area jurisdiction's combined tax burdens (income, property, auto, and sales) as a percentage of income, for a family earning \$75,000/year.
+Map 1 illustrates the metro area jurisdiction's combined tax burdens (income, property, auto, and sales) as a percentage of income, for a family earning \$75,000/year.
 At all income levels, DC has the lowest combined tax burden of the surrounding jurisdictions.
-For maps illustrating combined metro area burdens for the other income levels, see the Appendix on page 68.
+For maps illustrating combined metro area burdens for the other income levels, see the Appendix.